Curry, Thompson lead Warriors past Morant, Grizzlies 142-112

 Draymond Green and Golden State kept cool from the opening tip — methodically running away with it.
 Instead, Memphis forward Kyle Anderson got ejected with 6:19 left for arguing an offensive foul.

-Stephen Curry scored 30 points, Klay Thompson had 21 and nine rebounds and the Golden State Warriors shut down Morant’s supporting cast.
+Stephen Curry scored 30 points, Klay Thompson had 21 and nine rebounds and Golden State shut down Morant’s supporting cast.

-Morant’s 3 just before the halftime buzzer got the Grizzlies to 64-57 at the break and gave him 17 of his 34 points after a 47-point performance in Game 2.
+A 3 by Morant just before the halftime buzzer got the Grizzlies to 64-57 at the break and gave him 17 of his 34 points after a 47-point performance in Game 2.
 But Morant couldn’t do it alone for Memphis, and he was done after rubbing his tender right knee and limping off with 6:19 to play before heading to the locker room.

 “He’s getting evaluated now.
 Nothing further.
 We just watched the replay,” Memphis coach Taylor Jenkins said.
 “He was going after a dribble and Jordan Poole actually grabbed his knee and yanked it, which kind of triggered whatever happened, so I’m actually going to be very curious to see what happens after that.”